Bureau of Insurance → About the Bureau of Insurance

 - Research and Statistics

 The Research and Statistics Work Unit is responsible for collecting and editing information from regulated entities.
 Information is provided to other divisions and publications and reports are prepared for the legislature, other agencies, and the Bureau's website.
-The division creates and maintains databases used in the bureau and monitors online databases created by programmers and used by regulated entities.
-In addition, this unit researches issues for other divisions and maintains the Bureau website.
+The division creates and maintains databases used in data collection and maintains the website.

 U.S. Regulatory System